lev-chern/MachUpHydro/README.md

 J. T. Reid and D. F. Hunsaker, "A General Approach to Lifting-Line Theory, Applied to Wings with Sweep," *AIAA SciTech Forum*, Orlando, 2020.

 ## Documentation
-Documentation can be found at [ReadTheDocs](https://machupx.readthedocs.io).
+Documentation on the original MachUpX can be found at [ReadTheDocs](https://machupx.readthedocs.io).
 Please refer to the documentation for instructions on installation, etc. Specific help with package functions can also be found in the docstrings.
-Please read the documentation thoroughly before contacting the development team.

-Check out our introduction video [here](https://youtu.be/KLZWTqD8GhM).

 ## Support
-There is an active MachUp discussion forum on [Google Groups](https://groups.google.com/forum/#!categories/machup_forum).
+There is an active MachUpX discussion forum on [Google Groups](https://groups.google.com/forum/#!categories/machup_forum).
 Help on using MachUpX can be found there.
 For bugs, create a new issue on the Github repo.

 ## License